vladon/curl-nuget-targets/README.md

 * `curl.7.30.0.2\build\native\curl.targets`
 * `curl.redist.7.30.0.2\build\native\curl.redist.targets`

+**These targets will resolve linker errors but execution may produce unexpected results because of compiler differences.**

-NOTE: certain actions by NuGet will cause these modified files to be overwritten by the original versions.
+**Certain actions by NuGet will cause these modified files to be overwritten by the original versions.**